Henriqueperoni/MS4-Read-More-For-Less/docs/TESTING.md

 1. As a non-member, I want to visit the homepage to have a overview of what the site is about and the pricing page to check the prices.

     **TEST**:
-- After the user loads the page the first thing they see on the home page is a nice animation with a brief text explaining what the website is about.
+- After the user loads the page the first thing they see on the home page is an animation with a brief text explaining what the website is about.
 - The Pricing page is visible for all users.
 ![Home page intro message](../docs/readme_images/home-page.png)